Research-Based

 • Small intestine

-Below are the three primary types of digestive enzymes and the nutrients they target:
+Here are the three primary types of digestive enzymes and their target nutrients:

 • Lipases – fats and oils